Dean: Beth E. Foley

 The Edith Bowen Laboratory School is a functioning elementary charter school on the University campus, serving as a research, demonstration, and teacher preparation site.
 The school enrolls 300 K-6 children annually.

-The Center for Early Childhood Education provides educational experiences and resources for teachers and parents that reflect the most current understanding of the social, emotional, physical, and cognitive needs of children in pre-kindergarten, kindergarten, and the primary grades.
+The Emma Eccles Jones Early Childhood Education and Research Center provides educational experiences and resources for teachers and parents that reflect the most current understanding of the social, emotional, physical, and cognitive needs of children in pre-kindergarten, kindergarten, and the primary grades.

 The Sorenson Legacy Foundation Center for Clinical Excellence (CCE) will house early intervention classrooms, behavioral health therapy rooms, an advanced simulation lab, a movement research clinic with a hydrotherapy pool, a speech-language clinic, a hearing and balance clinic, a memory clinic, a teaching kitchen, a cafe, and an underground parking garage.
 Integration of clinics and laboratories will strengthen interdisciplinary research and enable clinical training as well as supporting clinical services.